javascript-tutorial/en.javascript.info/1-js/4-data-structures/4-object/article.md

 To fix that, we should examine the value of `user[key]` in the cloning loop and if it's an object, then replicate it's structure as well.
 That is called a "deep cloning".

-There's a standard algorithm for deep cloning that handles this case and more complex cases, called the [Structured cloning algorithm](w3c.github.io/html/infrastructure.html#internal-structured-cloning-algorithm).
+There's a standard algorithm for deep cloning that handles the case above and more complex cases, called the [Structured cloning algorithm](w3c.github.io/html/infrastructure.html#internal-structured-cloning-algorithm).
 We can use a ready implementation from the Javascript library [lodash](https://lodash.com).
 The method is [_.cloneDeep(obj)](https://lodash.com/docs#cloneDeep).

 ## Summary